Child Development & Education (CDE)

 3 Units (LEC 48-54)

 This course provides an overview of the observation and assessment techniques used to understand the development of children from infancy to eight years of age.
 Students will learn how to interpret and use the information to plan curricula and environments that are responsive to and supportive of children's typical and atypical learning and developmental needs.
 Students will be required to observe children within licensed care settings.
-Some settings may require TB and Criminal Record Clearance.
+Some settings may require immunizations, evidence of vaccines, and criminal record clearance.

 Recommended Preparation: ENGL-101.